 Clinical Mental Health Counseling

 Licensed mental health counselors make a difference in the lives of others along with social workers, psychologists and psychiatrists.
 Careers include work in mental health programs, substance abuse treatment, veteran’s affairs, college counseling centers, youth support programs and private practice.
-Pursue a master's degree and help people of all ages.
+Pursue a master's degree or advanced certificate and help people of all ages.

 The Master's program is designed to meet the requirements of the New York State License in Mental Health Counseling.
 You will share a group of core counseling courses with the School Counseling Program and obtain the foundational knowledge that all counselors need.

 You will develop practical clinical skills through lab-based courses, and field experiences, which include an internship.
 At the end of the program you will have completed all academic requirements for the New York State “limited permit."